nasa/GeneLab_Data_Processing/Methyl-Seq/Pipeline_GL-DPPD-7113_Versions/GL-DPPD-7113.md

 ### 4b.
 Align

 Note that if the library preparation was non-directional, the `--non_directional` flag needs to be added to this command (whether single-end or paired-end).
+For a full list of alignment option recommendations library type and/or commercially available kit, please see the library page in the [Bismark documentation](http://felixkrueger.github.io/Bismark/bismark/library_types/)

 **Single-end example**